manesec/maketoolkit/README.md

 **Note**: All tools will be locate in `/var/lib/mkt/Tools/Source` which soft link to `/Tools`.

+## Structure

+There are 3 main structure, `Tools` , `Search db` and `Script`.

+`Tools` use to install all the pen-test tools.

+`Search DB` use to search local document.
+It mean you need to download search db before to use.

+`Script` is some script, use to install some tools or setup the env.

 ## Update

-Just type `sudo mkt-update` to update the tools, **all tools will be delete it and reinstall the source**.
+Just type `sudo mkt-update` to update the tools, **But all tools will be delete it and reinstall the source**.

 ## Usage